-FIGURE 34 Getting Started with the cluster joining wizard
+FIGURE 34 Getting Started with the cluster joining wizard Cluster Joining wizard, step 1 of 5

 To instruct the Traffic Manager to automatically scan the network for contactable Traffic Managers, click "Select existing cluster".
 Alternatively, to enter a specific hostname and port you want to join, click "Manually specify host/port".